Face-to-Face Consumer Interviews For Havering Council

 Expanding into online sales can even help increase a manufacturer’s market share.

 Top FMCG manufacturers are improving their customers’ experience to build brand loyalty and maximise their profits.
 E-commerce and sustainability play a part in this, too, since manufacturers are doing this by making it easier for customers to find information about their products online and promoting their CSR efforts.

 Additionally, many FMCG manufacturers are choosing to implement new technologies such as chatbots and online reward schemes, working to improve customer service and create loyalty programs that keep customers coming back.

 The FMCG sector comprises many services, including FMCG manufacturing, distributing and retailing.
-FMCG are products that are typically bought on a frequent basis by consumers – essentially moving from the retailer to the consumer very rapidly, hence the sector name.
+Within the retail industry, FMCG are products that are typically bought on a frequent basis by consumers – essentially moving from the retailer to the consumer very rapidly, hence the sector name.
 Products within this industry tend to be high volume, but low-cost items.

 Common product categories within the industry include food, soft drinks, confectionery, toiletries, over-the-counter pharmaceuticals and household goods.
 The products within these categories move quickly off the shelf, so replenishing is key for both the manufacturer and retailers to avoid loss of sales opportunities and ROI.

 There are several challenges that continue to impact companies within the FMCG sector, for instance; new technologies, multi-channel consumers, the effect of online review platforms and recommendations, and consumers’ desire to “shop around” in order to secure the best deals.